you have been living with fibromyalgia, you likely experience chronic muscle pain on a regular basis.

 I’m not saying that you should not take the prescription medicines for fibro.
 You have to do what’s required for your fibro situation.
 But, know that there’s no “silver bullet” out there right now.
 These medications come with their own set of issues and complications, especially over the long term.

 Another exasperating issue in fibromyalgia is the variability of not only the symptoms between individuals with fibro, but also their response to solutions.
-What works well for one fibro patient leaves another with little or no improvement.

 conducting studies and clinical trials are thrilled if a third of participants